Eyescale/Consensus/Release/Version-1.0/README.txt

 E. Example: Turing Machine

-	The directory ./Examples/TuringMachine of this site features a Turing Machine[1] implementation based on the above-described Consensus programming language (the language itself has been named B%, say B-mod, for Behavioral Modeling) thereby demonstrating the Turing completeness of the language.
+	The directory ./Release/Examples/TuringMachine features a Turing Machine[1] implementation based on the above-described Consensus programming language (the language itself has been named B%, say B-mod, for Behavioral Modeling) thereby demonstrating the Turing completeness of the language.